Religion in Indonesia: Sunni Islam

 The history of Islam in Indonesia is complex and reflects the diversity of Indonesian cultures.
 There is evidence of Arab Muslim traders entering the Indonesian archipelago as early as the 8th century.
 Venetian explorer, Marco Polo is credited with the earliest known record of a Muslim community around 1297 AD, whom he referred to as a new community of Moorish traders in Perlak, Aceh.
-Over the 15th and 16th century, the spread of Islam accelerated via the missionary work of Maulana Malik Ibrahim (also known as Sunan Gresik, originally from Samarkand) in Sumatra and Java and Admiral Zheng He (also known as Cheng Ho, from China) in north Java, as well as campaigns led by sultans that targeted Hindu-Buddhist kingdoms and various communities, with each trying to carve out a region or island for control.
+Over the 15th and 16th century, the spread of Islam accelerated via the missionary work of Maulana Malik Ibrahim (also known as Sunan Gresik, originally from Samarkand, at the time part of the Persian empire) in Sumatra and Java and Admiral Zheng He (also known as Cheng Ho, from China) in north Java, as well as campaigns led by sultans that targeted Hindu-Buddhist kingdoms and various communities, with each trying to carve out a region or island for control.
 Four diverse and contentious sultanates emerged in northern and southern Sumatra, west and central Java, and southern Kalimantan.
-The sultans declared Islam as a state religion and pursued war against each other as well as the Hindus and other non-Muslim infidels.
+The sultans declared Islam as a state religion and pursued war against each other, including on non-Muslim communities.

 Subsequently, Hindu, Buddhist, Confucian, animist communities and unbelievers bought peace by agreeing to pay jizya tax to a Muslim ruler, while others began adopting Islam to escape the tax.
 Islam in Indonesia is in many cases less meticulously practised in comparison to Islam in the Middle East.
 In some regions, people retained and continued their old beliefs.
 They adopted a syncretic version of Islam, while others left and concentrated as communities in islands that they could defend, for example, Hindus of western Java moved to Bali and neighbouring small islands.
 While this period of religious conflict and inter-Sultanate warfare was unfolding, and new power centres were attempting to consolidate regions under their control, European powers arrived.
 The archipelago was soon dominated by the Dutch empire, which helped prevent inter-religious conflict, and slowly began the process of excavating, preserving and understanding the archipelago's ancient Hindu and Buddhist period, particularly in Java and the western islands.

 The vast majority of Indonesian Muslims (about 99%) practice Sunni Islam of the Shafi‘i school.
 Smaller numbers follow other schools (madhhabs), and the Salafi movement.
 The main divisions of Islam in Indonesia are traditionalism and modernism.
-Both are supported by Indonesia's two largest Islamic civil society groups Nahdlatul Ulama and Muhammadiyah, respectively. the orders of Sufism are considered essential.
+Both are supported by Indonesia's two largest Islamic civil society groups Nahdlatul Ulama and Muhammadiyah, respectively.
+The orders of Sufism are considered essential.

 Concerning the political expansion of Islam after the resignation of Suharto, political parties were again permitted to declare an ideology other than Pancasila.
 Several Islamist parties formed with Sharia as their ideology and the Crescent Star Party (PBB) came in sixth place in the 1999 elections.
 However, in 2009 elections, the PBB ranked only 10th, while parties characterised by moderate and tolerant Islamic interpretations had more significant success, such as the Prosperous Justice Party (PKS) coming in 4th with nearly 8% of total votes.